Last Updated February 19th, 2021 at 09:30 am by Lisa

 A vinaigrette is a salad dressing (or marinade) made from oil and either an acid, usually vinegar, or lemon juice.
 Salt, pepper, and other herbs, spices, and flavorings are added to customize the flavor.

-Traditionally, a vinaigrette is made from 3 parts oil to 1 part vinegar ratio, mixed into a stable emulsion.
+Traditionally, a simple vinaigrette is made from 3 parts oil to 1 part vinegar ratio, mixed into a stable emulsion.
 However, it can also be used to describe recipes with different proportions and for unstable emulsions which last only a short time before separating into layers.

-Even More Lemon Vinaigrette Recipes:
+More Lemon Recipes

 CRAVING MORE?

-Meyer Lemon Vinaigrette
+Meyer Lemon Citrus Vinaigrette Recipe

 Equipment